-Question 1: How can I download Chinese lessons from this Website?
+Question 1: How can I access all Chinese lessons from this Website?

 Question 2: Where can I download the PDF transcripts and worksheets of all lessons?

-Answer: First, please signup, then log into your account at www.melnyks.com and you will see them under the title ‘Active Subscriptions’.
+Answer: Please go to your account on www.melnyks.com and you will see them under the title ‘Active Subscriptions’.

 Question 3: I lost my user name or password, can you help me?

-Answer: Definitely!
-You can also try to recover your password by filling out the lost password field which you will see after you fail to login.
+Answer: Absolutely!
+You can also recover your password by filling out the lost password form.

-Question 4: How can I download ALL lessons into my iPod, iPhone, iPad or Android?
+Question 4: How can I download all lessons into my smartphone, iPod or a tablet?